 When making a determination on pay progression the Governing Board must have regard to the recommendation on pay recorded in the teacher's appraisal review.
 Any progression will be of at least one point.
-The Governing Board may exercise the discretion available to award further progression for exceptional performance.
-Exceptional performance is defined as that which significantly exceeds the expectations, identified in the objectives, in key areas of performance and where impact is validated.
+The Governing Board may exercise

 6.14 Leading Practitioners